Smoke from the exhaust pipe can be of various types and can be caused by various reasons and situations.

 The head gasket is a gasket placed between the engine block and the cylinder head.
 This gasket separates combustion, oil, and coolant between these two parts.

-When the head gasket is either damaged or cracked, it can cause the coolant to leak into the combustion chambers or the other way around.
+When the head gasket is either damaged or cracked, it can cause coolant to leak into the combustion chambers.
+The opposite can also happen.

 This can cause the engine to combust coolant, and it will result in heavy white smoke from your exhaust, depending on the size of the leak.